conan-io/docs/move_to_bintray.rst

 `JFrog Bintray now supports Conan repositories`_ that work seamlessly with the Conan client letting you freely upload your C/C++ Conan packages.
-This page describes how you should prepare for the migration and how to the new central repositories on Bintray.
+This page describes how you should prepare for the migration and how to use the new central repositories on Bintray.

 .. _`JFrog Bintray now supports Conan repositories`: http://blog.conan.io/2017/05/25/bintray-support-conan-repositories.html